koelslaw/documentation/topics/hardware-components.md

 # Hardware Kit Components
-These are the components of the CMAT kit.
+These are the major components of the CMAT kit.

 | Component   | Make            | Model          | Case Number |
 |-------------|-----------------|----------------|-------------|